Leslie Parrish: Films and television

 Parrish co-starred/guest-starred in numerous films and television shows throughout the 1960s and 1970s.
 She gained wide attention in her first starring role as Daisy Mae in the movie version of Li'l Abner (1959), where she changed her name from Marjorie Hellen to Leslie Parrish at the director's request.
 She appeared in the film The Manchurian Candidate (1962), playing Laurence Harvey's on-screen fiancée, Jocelyn Jordan.
 Other film credits include starring opposite Kirk Douglas in For Love or Money (1963) and Jerry Lewis in Three on a Couch (1966), among others.

-Parrish amassed an extensive résumé of television credits.
+She amassed an extensive résumé of television credits.
 Among many other credits, Parrish appeared in guest starring roles on episodes of The Wild Wild West, My Three Sons, Perry Mason, Family Affair, Bat Masterson, The Man From U.N.C.L.E., Adam-12, Good Morning World, Police Story, Batman and McCloud.
 In 1967, she guest-starred on the Star Trek episode "Who Mourns for Adonais?", portraying Lt.
 Carolyn Palamas, the love interest of the character Apollo.
 In February 1968, she played opposite Peter Breck in the episode "A Bounty on a Barkley" of The Big Valley.
 The following month, Parrish made her first guest appearance on Mannix in the episode "The Girl in the Frame".

 Parrish served as associate producer on the film version of Jonathan Livingston Seagull (1973).
 Among other things, she hired the director of photography Jack Couffer – who later received an Academy Award nomination for his efforts – and she was responsible for the care of the film's real-life seagulls, which she kept inside a room at a Holiday Inn in Carmel-by-the-Sea, California for the duration of the shoot.
 When the relationship between author Richard Bach and director Hall Bartlett disintegrated and a lawsuit followed, Parrish was appointed as the mediator between the two men, but the mediation failed.
 Ultimately, the film was released in theaters with Bach's name taken off the screenwriting credits, while Bartlett demoted Parrish's credit in the finished film from associate producer to researcher.